 If you plan on redeeming the property, it's a good idea to pay off the tax debt well before the sale happens.

-You might also have to pay a mandatory minimum charge of 5% if the lien purchaser bid less than 5% interest on the debt when he or she bought the lien.
-But if the purchaser bid an interest rate of 0% when buying the lien, then you don’t have to pay this charge.
+You might also have to pay a mandatory minimum charge of 5% if the lien purchaser bid less than 5% interest on the debt when buying the lien.
+But if the purchaser bid an interest rate of 0% when buying the lien, then you don't have to pay this charge.
 (Fla.
 Stat. § 197.472).

 Even though you'll get some time to redeem your Florida home before losing it to a tax deed sale, in most cases, it's better to take action earlier to try to make your taxes more affordable.
 For instance, before you fall behind in your taxes, you could: